r38y/sidekiq-web-test/README.md

 # Repeat results:

 1. bundle install
+2. rake routes - shows both apps
-2. rails server
+3. rails server
-3. visit /resque -- see it works
+4. visit /resque -- see it works
-4. visit /sidekiq -- see it doesn't work
+5. visit /sidekiq -- see it doesn't work
-5. Check out config/routes.rb - I tried adding .new to the sidekiq one, no dice.
+6. Check out config/routes.rb - I tried adding .new to the sidekiq one, no dice.